Pacific Commons: Pacific Commons Retail District

 A large portion of Pacific Commons was re-entitled by the City of Fremont to retail use in early 2004, and by October of that year Catellus opened the regional shopping center.
-The shopping district, a hybrid regional shopping center, power center, and lifestyle center, is anchored by Costco, Lowe's Home Improvement, Kohl's Department Store, Ashley HomeStore, Target, and Nordstrom Rack, as well as several other national retailers.
-There are also a number of smaller anchors who are national chain stores, including DSW Shoes, Old Navy, Total Wine & More, and Five Below.
+The shopping district, a hybrid regional shopping center, power center, and lifestyle center, is anchored by Costco, Lowe's Home Improvement, Ashley HomeStore, Target, and Nordstrom Rack, as well as several other national retailers.
+There are also a number of smaller anchors that are national chain stores, including DSW Shoes, Old Navy, Total Wine & More, and Five Below.
 In addition, a number of restaurants and eateries operate locations at Pacific Commons, including Market Broiler, Five Guys Burgers and Fries, Panera Bread, and In-N-Out Burger.

 A major expansion of the retail district opened in March 2012.
 The expansion is a shopping and entertainment sub-district called The Block @ Pacific Commons and includes a lifestyle center anchored by Target and a 16-screen Century Theatres multiplex.
 The Block also features a promenade consisting of shops, restaurants and eateries leading from the Target store to the theater.
 The shop frontage along Pacific Commons Boulevard faces the sidewalks, in an attempt to resemble the appearance of a traditional small-town downtown retail area (a common feature of lifestyle centers).

 After The Block @ Pacific Commons was completed, the Pacific Commons retail district now contains just under 1200000 sqft of gross leasable space on 106 acre and is the largest shopping center in southern Alameda County.